by Erin Davis

 Elmwood Spa treatments that maximize the impact of water therapies include the Li’Tya Kodo Body Massage, a rhythmic massage, inspired by traditional Australian Aboriginal techniques; the Lava Shell Massage, a body exfoliation followed by a 45 minute therapeutic heated lava shell massage with seaweed massage oil blend; the Deep Siam Massage, which features a heated Thai herbal compress which restores and redirects energy and repairs the body by balancing the senses, calming the nerves and revitalizing the skin and tissues; and the Fire & Ice Body Scrub, which features a peppermint and Aloe Vera-based scrub, and a relaxing 20 minute therapeutic massage with hot and cold lava shells.

 ~ ~ ~ ~ ~

-Erin Davis is the social media manager for Travel to Wellness and regular contributor.
+Erin Davis is a Travel to Wellness regular contributor.

 Here’s another article you might find interesting: Editor Anne Dimon experiences an authentic Bath Time Ritual in Morocco